As the #Strella business grows, our client and team meetings also expand. It’s not uncommon for me to have two or three meetings a day.

 1. Have an agenda and share it with the other participants in advance.

-For most meetings, I create an agenda using Google Docs.
+For most meetings, I create an agenda using Decisions (Visit This Link to know how it works).
 I then share it with everyone, giving them permission to edit the document.
 This helps invited parties to prepare and ask questions for clarification before the meeting.
 It also allows them to add items they’d like to discuss.
 I like Google Docs because I can use my agendas as templates and simply alter the discussion points for future meetings.

 2. Start on time.
 End on time.